abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

 ### Common 3D imaging data tasks:
 - Windowing, Multi-planar reconstruction (MPR), 3D reconstruction, and registration, are common to many problems that involve viewing or processing 3D medical images.
+###### Windowing:
+mapping high dynamic range of medical images onto the screen-space gray color scale

+###### Multi-Planar Reconstruction:
+This is where we construct 2-dimensional images in planes that are not the original acquisition plane.
+Typically one wants to see images in the cardinal planes - axial, coronal and sagittal, which are orthogonal to each other.
+Sometimes one is also interested in planes which are not orthogonal to the primary acquisition plane, and in such case we talk about oblique MPR.

+###### 3D Reconstruction:
+constructing a 3D model from multiple slices of 3D medical imaging data.voxel-based or volumetric reconstruction is quite often used in medical images to reconstruct 3D images.
+- One will be a primary plane, where as other two will be reconstructed planes.

+###### Registration:
+Some time we need to superimpose anatomy from  differnt modalites.it the process of shifting all the voxels from one image (known as the moving image ) to a another image known as fixed image so that some constraints are  fulfilled .
+- rigid registration  : rotation , translation
+- affine registration : has to do with rescaling
+- arbitary registration
+- eg CT scan on top of MRI scan.

 ## NIFTI :

 Like DICOM, NIFTI, which stands for Neuroimaging Informatics Technology Initiative, is an open standard that is available at https://nifti.nimh.nih.gov/nifti-2.
 The standard has started out as a format to store neurological imaging data and has slowly seen a larger adoption across other types of biomedical imaging fields.